Skip to content ↓

 We always welcome suggestions from our children, through their School Council, for how we can make their lunchtimes even more enjoyable.

-Hampshire Caterers (HC3S) serve freshly-cooked hot meals daily.
+Hampshire Caterers (HC3S) serve freshly cooked hot meals daily.
 All our meals meet Government standards and are nutritionally balanced.

 If a parent is on a low income, you may qualify for free school meals and/or Pupil Premium funding.
-For each child entitled for free school meals, the school receives £1320 additional funding, per annum, to help raise attainment.
+For each child entitled to free school meals, the school receives £1320 additional funding, per annum, to help raise attainment.

 Free School Meals / Pupil Premium Funding